hallewehmeyer/EffecientEmployeeTracker/README.md

   ### $ Table of Contents
   ### Description
-    -An easy-to-use MySQL based CLI app that allows employees to architect and build a solution for<br>managing a company's employees using node and inquirer.
+  -An easy-to-use MySQL based CLI app that allows employees to architect and build a solution for managing a company's employees using node and inquirer.
   ### Installation

     -node server.js
   #### Usage

   -After the user successfully runs npm install, they would then type node server.js.
-The user will<br>then be prompted to the main menu, where they will select 1 of 10 menu options.
+The user will then be prompted to the main menu, where they will select 1 of 10 menu options.
-  VIDEO TUTORIAL: <a href="https://drive.google.com/file/d/1C4-f13VqJ14uGxtkFcr65xNmXar-JfWs/view?usp=sharing">Click here for link</a>
+  <a href="https://drive.google.com/file/d/1C4-f13VqJ14uGxtkFcr65xNmXar-JfWs/view?usp=sharing">Click here to view Video Tutorial</a>
   #### Test

-    -There is no testing necessary for this app, user only needs to follow instructions listed<br>under "Usage"
+  -There is no testing necessary for this app, user only needs to follow instructions listed under "Usage"
   ## Example Images

   ![mainmenu](mainmenu.png)